 In case you were not able to pass the test, you can always retake the test.
 You can re-take as many times as you want until you get a satisfactory passing score, so there is no limit to re-appearing.

 Life in the UK Test Exemption for the Disabled

 Additionally, people under 18 or above 65 are exempt from taking a Life in the UK test.
 Also, those who suffer from mental or physical disabilities.
 So long as they have written proof of medical record issued by the approved medical professional.
-The detailed list of people exempt from Life in The UK Test and English language requirements is mentioned below.
+The detailed list of people exempt from the Life in The UK Test and English language requirements is mentioned below.

 Life in the UK Test — Identification Documents

-It is also important to note that when you are booking the test, you are required to provide the accurate mailing address, credit/debit A/C details, a valid identification number (Biometric Residence permit/ Driving licence/ Passport ID) which you are also required to bring in on the test day.
-You must also bring a utility bill/ bank statement with the corresponding address, i.e., addressing your official name and must be within 3 months from your latest test date.
+It is also important to note that when you are booking the test, you are required to provide the accurate mailing address, credit/debit A/C details, a valid identification number (Biometric Residence permit/ Driving license/ Passport ID) which you are also required to bring in on the test day.
+You must also bring a utility bill/ bank statement with the corresponding address, i.e., addressing your official name, and must be within 3 months from your latest test date.

 ILR English Language / Life in the UK Exemption — Special Circumstances

-Additionally, applicants under the following special circumstances are also not required to satisfy the Knowledge of English language and life in the UK also known as KoLL requirements for the ILR applications:
+Additionally, applicants under the following special circumstances are also not required to satisfy the Knowledge of the English language and life in the UK also known as KoLL requirements for the ILR applications: